CanaanGM/FileOrganizers/README.md

 open_random TODO:
 - [ ] choice between in which app do u want the image to open in
 - [ ] a timer ; keep opening pics every 1 min for example untill user closes it ... nope this is a front end thingy

+gonna need to change the name if i keep adding in random things xD